 In putting her cloak about her [she] exposed her arm.
 Somebody exclaimed, “A lovely arm.”
 “But not for the public,” said she.

 Not only the arm of the virtuous woman, but her speech as well, ought to be not for the public, and she ought to be modest and guarded about saying anything in the hearing of outsiders, since it is an exposure of herself; for in her talk can be seen her feelings, character, and disposition.

-A Greco-Roman woman’s disclosure of her thoughts was as unseemly as physical immodesty.
+Greco-Romans regarded a woman’s disclosure of her thoughts as unseemly as physical immodesty.

-Another possibility involves the practice of inquirers asking questions about the future to the oracle at Delphi (Pythia) close to Corinth.
+Another possibility involves the practice of inquirers asking questions about the future to the oracle at Delphi (Pythia), who resided close to Corinth.

-Thus, seeing God speaking through women in Corinth likely prompted their peers with pressing questions to interrupt the church service.
+Seeing God speaking through women in Corinth likely prompted their peers to interrupt the church service with pressing questions.